franke-hub/SDL/src/doc/Journal/Journal.md

 stressor and datagram socket test.
 The com library supports datagram sockets, so the pub library should too.

-I added a connect(std::string) method to Socket.h to make it easier to connect using the LAN, which also makes it easier to run clients and servers on different machines.
+I added a connect(std\::string) method to Socket.h to make it easier to connect using the LAN, which also makes it easier to run clients and servers on different machines.
 I did run into one nasty error which deserves special mention.
 It's the first one documented in './Nasties.md'.